Mount of Beatitudes - Jesus Most Famous Teaching

 12 “In everything, therefore, treat people the same way you want them to treat you, for this is the Law and the Prophets.

-• Obviously this section deals with how we judge others- verses 2 and 12, treating others.
+• Obviously this section deals with how we judge others and work out our own issues ourselves.

 • We all have issues that God is working on.
 Remember that as you notice and react to the issues of those close to you.
 We are to actively deal with our issues first, so that we can gain understanding as we help others work through theirs.